IgniteUI/igniteui-docfx/jp/components/grids_templates/filtering.md

 }

 #### Retemplating filter cell
 You can add a template marked with `igxFilterCellTemplate` in order to retemplate the filter cell.
 In the sample below, an input is added for the string columns and IgxDatePicker for the date column.
-When the user types or selects a value, a filter with contains or equals operator, based on column type, is applied.
+When the user types or selects a value, a filter with contains operator for string columns and equals operator for date columns, is applied using grid's public API.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:500px">